murple1/MinUI-murt/README.md

-murt:simply merged pr for deep sleep and use_srm_saves option for tg5040 ONLY. this is an incomplete package if you're tryna full install cross-device compatible minui
+murt:simply merged pr for deep sleep and use_srm_saves option for tg5040 ONLY, for myself. this is an incomplete package if you're tryna full install cross-device compatible minui

 # MinUI